Braskem-Idesa Integrated Polyethylene Production Plant, Veracruz, Mexico

 HDPE and LDPE plants at the petrochemical complex

-The integrated petrochemical complex will comprise of an ethane cracker, two high density polyethylene (HDPE) plants and a low density polyethylene plant (LDPE).
-The ethane cracker will have a nominal capacity of about one million tonnes per annum.
+The integrated petrochemical complex comprises an ethane cracker, two high-density polyethylene (HDPE) plants and a low-density polyethylene plant (LDPE).
+The ethane cracker has a nominal capacity of approximately one million tonnes per annum.

-The first HDPE plant will have a capacity of approximately 400,000t per annum, while the second HDPE plant will produce 350,000t of polyethylene per annum.
-The LDPE will have a nominal production capacity of 300,000t per annum.
+The first HDPE plant has a capacity of approximately 400,000t per annum, while the second HDPE plant produces 350,000t of polyethylene per annum.
+The LDPE has a nominal production capacity of 300,000t a year.

 Construction of the polyethylene production facility

-The Ethylene XXI project is being developed on a 192ha land parcel located within a petrochemical complex, which is located in the port city of Coatzacoalcos.
-The new plant will use 117ha, or approximately 61% of the total area of the land parcel.
+The Ethylene XXI project was developed on a 192ha land parcel located within a petrochemical complex, which is located in the port city of Coatzacoalcos.
+The new plant uses 117ha, or approximately 61% of the total area of the land parcel.

-Around 17ha will be used during construction and then re-vegetated, and 30ha will be apportioned for a permanent conservation area.
-The remaining 28ha is already in use by PEMEX pipelines through right of ways.
+Around 17ha of land was used during construction and then re-vegetated, and 30ha were apportioned for a permanent conservation area.
+The remaining 28ha are in use by PEMEX pipelines through right of ways.

 The front-end engineering and design (FEED) of the plant was completed in December 2011.
 The site preparation / land movement began in October 2011.

 Construction on structural components of the petrochemical complex was started in November 2012.
-Electromechanical assembly works are scheduled to commence in early 2013.
+Electromechanical assembly works commenced in early 2013.

-The project is expected to generate more than 9,000 jobs during the peak construction period.
-Another 3,000 direct and indirect jobs will be created once the facility begins operations in mid-2015.
+The project generated more than 9,000 jobs during the peak construction period.
+Another 3,000 direct and indirect jobs were created after the facility began operations in June 2016.

 Innovene S slurry and Lupotech T technology

-Process technologies for downstream production as well as upstream production have been finalised.
-The twin HDPE plants will be based on Innovene S slurry high density PE technology developed by INEOS Technologies.
+Process technologies for downstream and upstream production were finalised.
+The twin HDPE plants are based on Innovene S slurry high-density PE technology developed by INEOS Technologies.

 The Innovene S slurry process requires low investment and operating costs.
 It features two-reactor bimodal technology and combines circulation, heat exchange and reaction volume, all in one system.

-The lone LDPE plant will be based on LyondellBasell's Lupotech T process technology, one of the world's most widely used high-pressure LDPE processes.
-Technology for the upstream ethylene cracker plant will be supplied by Technip.
+The lone LDPE plant is based on LyondellBasell's Lupotech T process technology, one of the world's most widely used high-pressure LDPE processes.
+Technology for the upstream ethylene cracker plant was supplied by Technip.

 Ethane feedstock delivered by Pemex Gas

-Ethane that will be used as raw material for the Veracruz polyethylene manufacturing facility will be supplied by Pemex Gas y Petroquímica Básica (Pemex Gas).
+Ethane used as raw material for the Veracruz polyethylene manufacturing facility is being supplied by Pemex Gas y Petroquímica Básica (Pemex Gas).

 As per an agreement signed between Braskem-Idesa and Pemex Gas in November 2009, the latter will supply 66,000 barrels of ethane a day for a period of 20 years.